jnkforks/android-dev-weekly/README.md

 </p><br>

-**Android Dev Weekly** aims to be the weekly source for Android-Kotlin App Developers.
+**Android Dev Weekly** aims to be the weekly source for Android-Kotlin App Developers to find the finest and latest learning content for Android App Development.

 Content in languages other than English is tagged according to ISO 639-2 codes.

 :books: [**Weekly Resources**](#books-weekly-resources)

 :memo: [**Contributing**](#memo-contributing)

 ## 2020